For Agents

 Check out a lease#

-curl -X POST http://localhost:3100/v1/lease/api-keys/openai \
+curl -X POST http://localhost:3100/v1/lease/api-keys/example \

 -H "Authorization: Bearer $TOKEN" \